-Discount: Dell XPS Laptop and Dell for Entrepreneurs Program – TechCrunch
+Discount: Dell XPS Laptop and Dell for Entrepreneurs program – TechCrunch

 We’re excited to announce a new Partner Perk from Dell for Extra Crunch members.
-Starting today, annual and 2-year Extra Crunch members can get a discount on a Dell XPS Laptop as well as a discount on membership to the Dell for Entrepreneurs Program.
+Starting today, annual and two-year Extra Crunch members can get a discount on a Dell XPS laptop as well as a discount on membership to the Dell for Entrepreneurs program.

-What is the Dell for Entrepreneurs Program?
+What is the Dell for Entrepreneurs program?

-The Dell for Entrepreneurs Program is committed to empowering others by being an end-end solution provider to help entrepreneurs grow and scale.
+The Dell for Entrepreneurs program is committed to empowering others by being an end-to-end solution provider to help entrepreneurs grow and scale.
 The program includes IT consultation (from accessories, to systems, to cloud/ software solutions), access to capital for technology needs, and rewards, discounts, and more.
 Discounts on membership will vary.

 What’s the discount on the laptop?